tjjh89017/ironic-specs/specs/approved/bittorrent-provisioning.rst

-  Torrent files contain the URL of the torrent tracker, the block size of the file(s) and the SHA-1 checksums for each block of the file(s) being transferred.
-Linux tools for creating torrent files include ctorrent_, transmission_, and mktorrent_.
+  Torrent files contain the URL of the torrent tracker, the block size of the file(s) and the SHA-1 checksums for each block of the file(s) being transferred. partclone_ and partclone_create_torrent.py_ can generate the filesystem bitmap and block info to create torrent files.

   So the storage for torrent files is required, Artifact Repository (Glare_) would be best choice here.
-Operators will create torrent file using standard tools and upload it to Glare_ and provide link to it via image property ``torrent_file=<glare id>'`` (it's possible to support glance UUIDs and http URLs as well, URI schemes could be used to distinguish torrent file source, like ``glare://uuid``, ``glance://uuid``, ``http://path/``).
+Operators will create torrent file using partclone_ and upload it to Glare_ and provide link to it via image property ``torrent_file=<glare id>'`` (it's possible to support glance UUIDs and http URLs as well, URI schemes could be used to distinguish torrent file source, like ``glare://uuid``, ``glance://uuid``, ``http://path/``).
 Later on the